Glossary of Terms Used in New Jersey Business and Corporation Law

 Stock Certificate – A written instrument that shows ownership of shares in a corporation.

-Stock Transfer Book – A record book which lists the owners of share of stock in a corporation.
+Stock Transfer Book – A record book that lists the owners of shares of stock in a corporation.

 Ultra Vires – Traditionally, the purpose of a corporation was closely spelled out in its articles of incorporation.
-If the corporation acted beyond its described purpose these actions were unenforceable against the corporation or by the corporation.
-However, most modern statutes allow corporate purposes to be any lawful activity.
+If the corporation acted beyond its described purpose, these actions were unenforceable against the corporation or by the corporation.
+However, most modern statutes allow corporations to pursue any lawful activity.

-Unanimous Written Consent – Nearly all states allow directors and shareholders to act without a meeting if they each give their consent to specific corporate actions in writing.
+Unanimous Written Consent – Nearly all states allow directors and shareholders to act without a meeting if each gives written consent to specific corporate actions.

 Have questions about NJ Business or Corporation Law?
 If so, call our office today.
-Ask for Mr. Niemann to personally discuss your questions and individual situation toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com.
+Ask for Mr. Niemann to personally discuss your questions and individual situation at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com.

 Business Law attorney serving these New Jersey Counties: